marcus-neo/mjnwlc/reflection.md

 Tools and Infrastructure (e.g. OS, automation, ...)
 ---------------------------------------------------
+Initially, I used visual studio code for the simulator.
+However, there were constant problems when Wei Loon tried executing it on his MacBook.
+Hence, I switched to Ubuntu app on Windows to prevent further issues.
+If we had done that earlier, we would have saved much more time.

+I worked on the generation of the testbench and test codes because of my Excel VBA proficiency.
+Instead of using third-party software, I decided to create my own automation process with VBA.
+This enabled swift translation from instructions into binaries, which saved loads of time compared to manually creating hundreds of testbenches.

 (up to 100 words)

 Understanding of computer architecture
 --------------------------------------
+By using OOP to simulate each hardware block in the MIPS architecture like the registers, memory and ALU, I learnt about the interactions between these hardware blocks when instructions are called.

+By creating my own testbench automation process with Excel VBA, I learnt in-depth about the bit distributions and bit positions of registers codes, op-codes, addresses, immediate and function codes for r-type, i-type and j-type instructions.

+Furthermore, with the creation of the tests, I learnt about the importance of delay slots and how they would generate completely different answers for branch and jump tests if not correctly taken into consideration.

 (up to 100 words)